-What is next?
+What's next?

-It's highly likely the Government will agree to implement congestion charging in Auckland and Wellington, and to progress legislation to enable the policy this year.
-There is support across a wide range of organisations such as the Employers and Manufacturers Association, Auckland Chamber of Commerce, Wellington Chamber of Commerce, Generation Zero, Bike Auckland, Movement, Women in Urbanism, Greenpeace, Wellington City Council, Greater Wellington Regional Council, Auckland Business Forum, and the Auckland branch of Federated Farmers.
-There has also been consensus among political parties.
-The Select Committee inquiry unanimously recommended introducing it in Auckland and the Leader of the Opposition recently called for it to replace the Auckland Regional Fuel Tax.
-Most experts agree the scheme is likely to be legislated this year, and there is cautious optimism that political support will hold long enough for the scheme to be implemented.
+It's highly likely the Government will agree to implement congestion charging in Tāmaki Makaurau Auckland and Te Whanganuia-Tara Wellington, and to progress legislation to enable the policy this year.
+There is support across a wide range of organisations such as the Employers and Manufacturers Association, Auckland Chamber of Commerce.
+Wellington Chamber of Commerce, Generation Zero, Bike Auckland, Movement, Women in Urbanism.
+Greenpeace, Wellington City

+Council, Greater Wellington Regional Council, Auckland Business Forum, and the Auckland branch of Federated Farmers.60 There has also been consensus among political parties.
+The Select Committee inquiry unanimously recommended introducing it in Auckland and the Leader of the Opposition recently called for it to replace the Auckland Regional Fuel Tax.61 Most experts agree the scheme is likely to be legislated this year, and there is cautious optimism that political support will hold long enough for the scheme to be implemented.
 However, there remains a risk that public backlash could cause a backdown.
-There was a large gap between individuals and organisations who submitted on the Select Committee's inquiry -
+There was a large gap between individuals and organisations who submitted on the Select Committee's inquiry - only 30% of individuals supported congestion charging compared to 72% of organisations.
+62 This seems to indicate that, while stakeholders are supportive. the general public might not be.
+The Government will need to be clear from the outset that it is addressing equity and other concerns.